typedb/typedb/docs/pages/documentation/3-querying-with-graql/compute-queries.md

 ### Mean

-Computes the mean value of a given resource.
+Computes the mean value of a given attribute.
 This algorithm requires the [subgraph](#subgraph) syntax to be used.
 For example,

 ```